-Figure 2-1 Groundwater quality monitoring site locations across the Auckland region, split into LTB (Long-term baseline) and NGMP (National Groundwater Monitoring Programme) Figure 2-2 Locations of aquifer types, associated groundwater quality monitoring sites.8 Figure 2-3 Cross section west to east: volcanic aquifers (red), peat aquifers (green), and shell aguifers (blue), through the area where the monitored Franklin volcanic aguifer sites Figure 2-4 Cross section north to south: volcanic aquifers (red), peat aquifers (green) and Figure 4-1 Summary of 10-year (2010-2019) trends in nutrient concentrations for Franklin Figure 4-2 The estimated annual Sen slope (in units of parameter) for Ammonia-N for the Franklin aquifers with very likely trends.
-The limit of precision is displayed by the dashed Figure 4-3 The estimated annual Sen slope (in units of parameter) for Nitrate-N for the Franklin aquifers with very likely trends.
-The limit of precision (≥0.001 mg/L) is too small to Figure 4-4 The estimated annual Sen slope (in units of parameter) for DRP for the Franklin aquifers with very likely trends.
+Figure 1: Combined plot of nitrate from the two wells at Rifle Range Road, in the shallow Pukekohe volcanic aquifer.
+Highlighted areas show the period of surface water ingress at the original well and the data obtained after the new monitoring well was installed......v Figure 2: Indicative trend analysis for groundwater nitrate at Rifle Range Road Shallow...vi Figure 2-1: Groundwater guality monitoring site locations across the Auckland region, split into Long-term baseline and National Groundwater Monitoring Programme sites......7 Figure 2-2: Locations of aquifer types, associated groundwater quality monitoring sites. ...8 Figure 2-3: Cross section west to east: volcanic aguifers (red), peat aguifers (green), and shell aquifers (blue), through the area where the monitored Franklin volcanic aquifer sites Figure 2-4: Cross section north to south: volcanic aquifers (red), peat aquifers (green) and Figure 4-1: Summary of 10-year (2010-2019) trends in nutrient concentrations for Franklin aquifers, showing the number of sites per trend category by parameter.
+Legend applies to Figure 4-2: The estimated annual Sen slope (in units of parameter) for Ammonia-N for the Franklin aquifers with very likely trends.
+The limit of precision is displayed by the dashed Figure 4-3: The estimated annual Sen slope (in units of parameter) for Nitrate-N for the Franklin aquifers with very likely trends.
+The limit of precision (≥0.001 mg/L) is too small to Figure 4-4: The estimated annual Sen slope (in units of parameter) for DRP for the Franklin aguifers with very likely trends.
 The limit of precision is shown with dashed lines.
-Error Figure 4-5 Summary of 10-year (2010-2019) soluble iron and sodium trends in groundwater for the Franklin aguifers, showing the number of sites per trend category....34 Figure 4-6 The estimated annual Sen slope (in units of parameter) for soluble iron for the Franklin aquifers with very likely trends.
-The measurement precision limit is shown with Figure 4-8 The estimated annual Sen slope (in units of parameter) for ammonia (NH3) and iron, for the Kumeu West Waitemata aquifers with very likely trends.
-Error bars are 95% Figure 4-7 Summary of 10-year trends (2010-2019) for nutrient and metal parameters for Figure 4-9 Summary of 10-year trends (2010-2019) for nutrients, metals, and microbial Figure 4-10 The annual Sen slope (in units of parameter) for nitrate for the Three Kings Volcanic aguifer where very likely trends were detected.
+Figure 4-5: Summary of 10-year (2010-2019) soluble iron and sodium trends in groundwater for the Franklin aguifers, showing the number of sites per trend category....34 Figure 4-6: The estimated annual Sen slope (in units of parameter) for soluble iron for the Franklin aguifers with very likely trends.
+The measurement precision limit is shown with Figure 4-7: Summary of 10-year trends (2010-2019) for nutrient and metal parameters for Figure 4-8: The estimated annual Sen slope (in units of parameter) for ammonia (NH3) and iron, for the Kumeu West Waitemata aquifers with very likely trends.
+Error bars are Figure 4-9: Summary of 10-year trends (2010-2019) for nutrients, metals, and microbial Figure 4-10: The annual Sen slope (in units of parameter) for nitrate for the Three Kings Volcanic aquifer where very likely trends were detected.
 The measurement limit of